Al Qaeda prisoners try to tunnel out of Iraqi jail

 "The late shift guard around midnight on Saturday heard some banging and digging under the concrete," Saadi said.
 "The guards then conducted an arrest operation ...in a professional way by filling the tunnel with water to force them out."

-Al Qaeda's Iraqi wing, the Islamic State of Iraq (ISI), warned last month that it planned to revitalize its campaign, weakened after years of losses against U.S. troops and Iraqi allies.
+Al Qaeda's Iraqi wing, the Islamic State of Iraq (ISI), warned last month that it planned to revitalise its campaign, weakened after years of losses against U.S. troops and Iraqi allies.

 Iraqi Sunni Muslim militants have travelled to Syria to support the rebels, security experts say, and the ISI is reaping funds and recruits and fighters are criss-crossing the border.